When considering breast augmentation, you and your Board-certified plastic surgeon have four main decisions to make:

 - The choice of saline vs. silicone breast implants

 - Whether to place the implants over vs. under the muscle.

 - The location of the incision

-We give “7 Tips to Getting Your Breast Implants Size Right” in our e-Book A Girlfriend’s Guide to Breast Augmentation and I have previously blogged about my advice with regard to silicone vs. saline.
+We give “7 Tips to Getting Your Breast Implants Size Right” in our e-Book A Girlfriend’s Guide to Breast Augmentation, and I have previously blogged about my advice concerning silicone vs. saline.
 So, I thought today I would give my opinion about implant position with regards to the pectoralis (chest) muscle.

 Shifting To “Over the Muscle”

 Growing up in plastic surgery, I was always an ” under the muscle ” kind of guy.
 But in the last five to seven years since the return of silicone implants, I am doing more breast augmentations with the implants placed on top of the muscle.
 By “on top of the muscle,” I mean that the implant is positioned between the chest muscle and the breast tissue itself, which is known as a subglandular placement, versus a submuscular placement, which is when the implant is positioned under the chest muscles.